 Are you looking for other ways to secure your managed VPS or dedicated server environment?

 - Audit your server for protection against business email compromise (BEC) with strong email authentication methods.
 Then, implement Brand Indicators for Message Identification (BIMI) and be ahead of the game when the security protocol is better supported by all popular email providers.

 - As stated above, ensure you have up-to-date backups to prepare for possible data corruption issues or cyber attacks in the future.
-Schedule backups in WHM or consider our Backup Manager addon.
+Schedule backups in WHM or consider our Backup Manager add-on.

-- See our related guide to get a head-start on other ways to improve cPanel server security.
+- Read other guides within our Support Center to get a head-start on other ways to improve cPanel server security.